 - [Instructor] In this challenge, we're gonna put…to the test what you've learned about creating…lists using HTML.…We're gonna continue working on our HTML Essential…Training reference site by examining the content…to determine which areas would be best served…by lists and then decide what type of list provides…the best semantic fit for the content grouping.…So I'm in the lab_instructions.txt file found in the…06_04 directory, this is where all of our challenge…files are, and the very first step that we have is…we're going back to the site navigation, this time…in terms of organizing it.…

-Now this is gonna apply to every single page.…You're gonna examine the top level navigation for the site…and currently all the links are enclosed…in an individual paragraph and I'm just gonna switch over…to Intro to show you that and as we can see…as I scroll down just a little bit…and within the Nav, each of the links…is enclosed within a paragraph,…and it's like that on every single page so far.…So the question that we are asked again is,…
+Now this is gonna apply to every single page,…you're gonna examine the top level navigation for the site…and currently all the links are enclosed…in an individual paragraph, and I'm just gonna…switch over to intro to show you that.…And as we can see, as I scroll down just a little bit,…and within the nav, each of the lengths…is enclosed within a paragraph, and it's like that…on every single page so far, so the question that…

 - Why is HTML important?